ValyMnDul/MNDList/README.md

 - Notes are saved only in the browser (no sync across devices).
 - Clearing cookies will delete all saved notes.
 - No login or user authentication.

+## 📤 Contributing

+Pull requests are welcome!
+If you'd like to contribute or suggest features, feel free to open an issue or fork the repo.

+---